Picture credit: Microsoft Stock Image

 Healthcare is increasingly seen as an area that can deliver significant financial returns, particularly through international trade in health-related services.
 As a result some governments are actively promoting healthcare as a strategy for national economic development.
 The Transnational Provisioning of Services in the Social Sector (TNP) project aims to improve understanding of transnational engagements between wealthy countries and emerging economies in the healthcare sector, and the domestic implications of these engagements.
 We address this through a detailed study of contemporary attempts by public and private actors in China, India and the UK to benefit from market opportunities for the trading in health-related services between these three countries.

-The project is a collaboration between researchers at King’s College London, University of Sussex, Jawaharlal Nehru University and Sun Yat-sen University.
+The project is a collaboration between researchers at King’s College London, University of Sussex and Jawaharlal Nehru University.
 It is conducted with support from the UK Economic and Social Research Council.

 - Salter B, Dong Y and BM Hunter.
 (2022).
 Constructing healthcare services markets: networks, brokers and the China-England engagement.
 Globalization and Health